 Area: English Literature

 I studied English Literature at UCL, where I graduated with a First in 2002.
-I have worked, variously, as a tutor, teacher and in a therapeutic community, and spent five years organising and running arts and philosophy events for the Institute of Art and Ideas.
-I am currently consulting as part of a team of early career academics and research students with BBC Wales on their Connected Studio programme.
+I write non-fiction and have worked, variously, as a tutor, copywriter and in a therapeutic community, and spent five years organising and running arts and philosophy events for the Institute of Art and Ideas.

 Conferences, Symposia and Seminars